Police seek motive of gunman who killed 3 at Michigan State

 "That was exactly what we were trying to achieve by releasing that picture.
 We had no idea where he was at that point,” the deputy chief said.

-Police confronted McRae about 5 miles from campus in an industrial area, where he killed himself, Rozman said.
+Police confronted McRae about 5 miles (8 kilometers) from campus in an industrial area, where he killed himself, Rozman said.

-McRae was on probation for 18 months until May 2021 for possessing a loaded, concealed gun without a permit, according to the state Corrections Department.
+McRae was on probation for 18 months until May 2021 for possessing a loaded gun in a vehicle, according to the state Corrections Department.

-In McRae's Lansing neighborhood, there was a large police presence overnight.
+A large police presence was in McRae’s Lansing neighborhood overnight.
 Suzanne Shook said she has lived a block away from McRae for about a year.

 "We never spoke to him,” Shook said.
 "When he would be walking or riding his bike, he was always straightforward and wouldn’t look at anybody.”